robertojguerra/orangepi-zero-full-setup/README2.md

 * This flaw was not present in Kernel 4.x.
 This is a flaw in the current driver that we as a community should try to resolve.

 <h1>8.
-Install the xinit and xlde desktop</h1>
+Install the X11 and xlde desktop</h1>

-* apt install xinit xterm xauth x11-apps xserver-xorg g3dviewer mesa-util lightdm
+* apt install xinit xterm xauth x11-apps xserver-xorg lightdm

 * Reboot Orangepi Zero

 * You should see a graphical logic screen

 * The lxde desktop will be "overscanned" beyond the edges of the TV.
 You will have to live with this until someone comes up with a solution.

+  * Tip: from a terminal (Xterm or LXDterm) in the "LXDE start menu", execute this to check and change the resolution

+  * xrandr --output Composite-1

+  * xrandr --output Composite-1 --mode NTSC (or PAL)

+  * xrandr --display :0.0 --output Composite-1 --mode NTSC (if executing from SSH)

+  * xrandr may be the key to mitigating the overscan problem, but the true solution would be to improve the TV encoder driver

 <h1>9.
 Activate 3D graphics acceleration and test</h1>